howl-editor/howl/site/source/doc/manual/editing.md

 can press `enter` to commit the replacements - this updates the original buffer.

 If you want to use '/' as part of your target text, you need to use a different separator.
-To specify this, type `backspace` immedidately after invoking `buffer-replace` - this deletes the automatically inserted leading '/'.
+To specify this, type `backspace` immediately after invoking `buffer-replace` - this deletes the automatically inserted leading '/'.
 Now type a separator of your choice (for example, '#'), followed by the target text, the chosen spearator, and then the replacement text.